 Coping with drug addiction in the family can have an effect on everyone concerned.
 Living with an addict can be exhausting and family members are often torn between what to do with a drug addicted family member and how to avoid being sucked into the addict’s world themselves.
-In our informative and supportive blog, we look at how to cope with drug addiction in the family and how to treat a drug addict family member.
+In this informative and supportive blog, Port of Call, private rehab and drug rehab specialists, look at how to cope with drug addiction in the family and how to treat a drug addict family member.

 If your boyfriend is struggling with a drug addiction, it is natural to want to help him.
 But it is important to realise that you cannot force him to recover or to seek help – he has to want to do this for himself.
 However, there are some things you can do to encourage him to want to do so.
-In this blog, we look at how to help a drug addict boyfriend and what you can do to get support and advice to cope.
+In this blog, drug rehab specialists, Port of Call look at how to help a drug addict boyfriend and what you can do to get support and advice to cope.

 Escapism, peer pressure or wanting to experiment are all common reasons why a person might decide to use drugs or alcohol.
 The vast majority of people who use drugs or alcohol are able to stop using relatively easily.
 However, about 5-10% of people who use drugs recreationally go on to show signs of dependency.
 This is when their ability to control their use of the substance (including alcohol) becomes impaired, which is known as addiction.